cyrusimap/cyrus-sasl/docsrc/sasl/sysadmin.rst

     be readable by the Cyrus user.
 By default, the library looks for the opiekeys in ``/etc/opiekeys``, but it's configurable using the :option:`opiekeys` option.
-Why don't CRAM-MD5 and DIGEST-MD5 work with my old sasldb?
+Why don't CRAM-MD5, DIGEST-MD5 and SCRAM work with my old sasldb?
     Because sasldb now stores plaintext passwords only, the old sasldb is incompatible.
 I'm having performance problems on each authentication, there is a noticeable slowdown when sasl initializes, what can I do?